benva/secondhand-marketplace/README.md

   * swapping out ifs for Switch?
   * backspace/return page should give empty inputs?
   * Less punishing search, look into regex for spaces.
 Geobroskets should  return geobaskets, geo baskets should also return geobaskets.

+  * Change It So Every Designer And Title Are Capitalized At The First Letter